Richard Frederick

 Richard Frederick (born 6 August, 1965) is a Saint Lucian lawyer and politician.
 He is the Minister in the Office of the Prime Minister with Responsibility for Housing and Local Government.
 Fredrick made his debut in the 2021 Saint Lucian General Election, earning his seat for the Castries Central Constituency as an Independent candidate in the House of Assembly.
 He previously served in parliament from 2006 to 2016, and he was Minister for Physical Planning, Housing, Urban Renewal and Local Government.

 Early life

 Born on 6 August 1965, Richard Frederick is the tenth of twelve children and the last of five boys.
-Raised in Micoud on the southeast coast of the island, his farming parents worked to educate him and his siblings.
+Raised in Micoud on the southeast coast of Saint Lucia, his parents—who were farmers by profession—worked to educate him and his siblings.

 Frederick attended St. Mary's College from 1977 to 1982, at which time he moved to the island's capital, Castries, to be closer to school.
 He subsequently studied law in the UK and became a barrister.
 He became a constant fixture on radio, first with the popular Avocat En hall La, then hosting his Can I Help You? legal advice programme on HTS Radio, a show continuing despite his parliamentary status.